SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img43](https://user-images.githubusercontent.com/92877810/138149959-789c6dbe-dbe4-4ee3-ac4a-c2fc4ab7d82e.png)

-Let's test Linked Analysis and get some more insight on how **Gary Dumin** in performing.
+🚩Let's test Linked Analysis and get some more insight on how **Gary Dumin** in performing.

 75. Click **Gary Dumin**

 ![img44](https://user-images.githubusercontent.com/92877810/138149961-96df2d23-a8b1-49c2-8622-824c76566fa7.png)

-Do you see your linked charts change when highlighting a Sales Manager?
+🚩Do you see your linked charts change when highlighting a Sales Manager?
 Notice how the CGR in our time dimension chart is positive under this filter (Note this data may be different due to the dynamic time filter).

 ![img45](https://user-images.githubusercontent.com/92877810/138149962-8cbec171-e519-4d68-b613-9daca5f3cb16.png)